British Library Extension

 There are three main aims to this project:

-2. Creating the heart of the Knowledge Quarter
+2. Growing the Knowledge Quarter

 This site is located at the heart of the Knowledge Quarter, one of the greatest concentrations of knowledge-based cultural and scientific businesses anywhere in the world.